renesas-rz/rzv_drp-ai_tvm/docs/PreRuntime.md

 ## 2. Compile Module
 ### 2.1 Overview
-DRP-AI Pre-processing Runtime Compile module is a function of DRP-AI TVM[^1].
+DRP-AI Pre-processing Runtime Compile module is a function of RUHMI Framework[^1].
 It allows users to compile the specified processing into executable format (DRP-AI Pre-processing Runtime Object files) on DRP-AI.

 ### 2.2 File Configuration